-You’ve been offered a new job, but your new Employer has made you a conditional job offer that includes a probationary period for the first few months of your employment.
-What does that mean?
+You’ve been offered a new job, but your new employer has made you a conditional job offer that includes a probationary period for the first few months of your employment.

-Probationary periods are often for the first 3 or 6 months of your new job and are used by your Employer to assess your performance and conduct during your early stages of employment, to make sure they are happy with your work.
+Probationary periods are often for the first three or six months of your new job and are used by your employer to assess your performance and conduct during your early stages of employment, to make sure they’re happy with your work.

-If your Employer is not satisfied with your performance or conduct during your probationary period:
+If your employer isn’t satisfied with your performance or conduct during your probationary period:

-If your Employer does not follow a disciplinary procedure to dismiss you, and your Employers disciplinary procedure is contractual, then they may be in breach of contract.
+If your employer doesn’t follow a disciplinary procedure to dismiss you, and your employer’s disciplinary procedure is contractual, they may be in breach of contract.

-An important Employment Appeal Tribunal decision in 2007 (Przybylska v Modus Telecom Limited) found that where there is an express contractual right for the Employer to extend (or not) the probationary period, within the initial probationary period timescale, and the Employer does not do this they lose their right to extend the probation.
+An important Employment Appeal Tribunal (EAT) decision in 2007 (Przybylska v Modus Telecom Limited) found that where there’s an express contractual right for the Employer to extend (or not) the probationary period, within the initial probationary period timescale, and the employer doesn’t do this they lose their right to extend the probation.
 Therefore, the probationary period is completed by ‘default’ and the employee is therefore entitled to the notice periods that apply after the probationary period (which are usually longer than those during the probationary period).

-The brief details of the case are: Miss Przybylska was employed on a 3 month probationary basis from 3 October 2005.
-During this probation her employment could be terminated with a week’s notice and Modus reserved the right to extend the probationary period.
-Miss Przybylska was on holiday when her probationary period expired on 2nd January 2006 and Modus had not extended her probationary period when her holiday began.
-At the end of January 2006 she was dismissed with one weeks’s pay in lieu of notice.
+The brief details of the case are: Miss Przybylska was employed on a three-month probationary basis from 3 October 2005.
+During this probation, her employment could be terminated with a week’s notice and Modus reserved the right to extend the probationary period.
+Miss Przybylska was on holiday when her probationary period expired on 2nd January 2006, and Modus had not extended her probationary period when her holiday began.
+At the end of January 2006, she was dismissed with one weeks’ pay in lieu of notice.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.